danielsht11/autofleet/README.md

 # Setting Up the Project

 Hello Autofleet team!
-As the task requires the project has two main components: server, client.
+As the task requires, the project has two main components: server, and client.
 Make sure you are on the project directory.
-The following file describes how to set up each component before running it locally.
+The following file describes setting up each component before running it locally.
 Let's dive in!

 ## Server